Supplement: ODE Plugin Explanation¶

 }

-When the ODE simulator item is added to an item, an ODESimulatorItem class object is created.
-In the constructor, you set the initial values of user-changeable parameters and initialize the variables.
+When an ODE simulator item is added to the items, an object of the ODESimulatorItem class is created.
+In the constructor, initial values for user-modifiable parameters are set and variables are initialized.

 ODESimulatorItem::ODESimulatorItem()